 the portfolio is complete and that the student’s Writing Project is of publishable quality.
 The course fulfills one of the two upper-class writing requirements, but the student may not count BOTH this course and the Law Journal Editing toward completion of the upper-class writing requirement.
 Refer to Academic Rule XIII — Writing Requirement and Directed Research.
 Prof. Harmon.

 The rationale of this course is to provide an overview of the political and legal framework of the European Union’s institutions, trade relations, and legal and business implications of the European process of integration.
 The focus will be on the process of the creation of the European Union, goals and purposes of the union, the structural framework and processes for the development of European Union’s law, constitutional issues, and the roles of the European Court of Justice, East-West trade, and United States trade within the European Union.
 If the instructor allows papers in lieu of examinations, this course may include a qualifying course paper that fulfills one half of the upper-level writing requirement.
 Refer to Academic Rule XIII — Writing Requirement and Directed Research.
+On occasion, this course may be offered as a three-hour course for administrative convenience.
 Prof. Ludwikowski.

 Lawyering Skills (4 hrs. — 2 hrs. each semester)